PoisonAlien/trackplot/README.md

 ## Introduction

 `trackplot.R` is an ultra-fast, simple, and minimal dependency R script to generate IGV style track plots (aka locus plots) and profile plots from bigWig files.
-It has two main functions:
+It has three main functions:

 * `trackplot()` - for IGV style track plots
 * `profileplot()` - for density based profile plots
+* `bwpcaplot()` - PCA analysis based on genomic regions of interest or around TSS sites of reference transcripts.

 `trackplot.R` is a standalone R script and requires no installation.
 Just source it and you're good to go!
 See below for dependencies.

+Features:

+  * It's significantly fast since most of the heavy lifting is done by `bwtool`.
+Below examples took less than 2 minutes on my 5 year old [macbook Pro](https://support.apple.com/kb/sp715?locale=en_GB)
+  * Automatically queries UCSC genome browser for gene models and cytobands, making analysis reproducible.
+  * Supports GTF and standard UCSC gene formats as well.
+  * Lightweight and minimal dependency
+    - [data.table](https://cran.r-project.org/web/packages/data.table/index.html) and [bwtool](https://github.com/CRG-Barcelona/bwtool) are the only requirements.
+    - Plots are generated in pure base R graphics (no ggplot2 or tidyverse packages)
+  * Customization: Each plot can customized for color, scale, width, etc.

 ### Usage

 ### trackplot()

 `trackplot()` is an `R` function to generate IGV style track plots (aka locus plots) from bigWig files.

- * Its fast since most of the heavy lifting is done by `bwtool`.
-Below example plot took less than a minute on my 5 year old [macbook Pro](https://support.apple.com/kb/sp715?locale=en_GB)
- * Automatically queries UCSC genome browser for gene models and cytobands.
- * Supports GTF and standard UCSC gene formats as well.
- * Customization: Each track can be customized for color, scale, and width.
- * Minimal dependency.
-Plots are generated in pure base R graphics (no ggplot2 or tidyverse packages).

 ```r
 download.file(url = "https://raw.githubusercontent.com/PoisonAlien/trackplot/master/trackplot.R", destfile = "trackplot.R")
 source('trackplot.R')